-BBC Focus is 25 years old and over the last three decades we’ve reported on some of the greatest advances in human history, but a few technologies never became a reality.
+BBC Focus is over 25 years old and over the last three decades we’ve reported on some of the greatest advances in human history, but a few technologies never became a reality.
 Here’s our rundown of the innovations we hope will become a part of our lives in the next 25 years…

 5 YEARS AWAY – You wait 50 years for a flying car, and then three come along at once.